What is it?

 Why is it done?

 This procedure is most often called for in patients who, either temporarily or long term, have the inability to completely empty their bladder of urine.
 By intermittently inserting this soft drainage tube into the urethra to empty the bladder you will prevent the bladder muscle from becoming damaged, and prevent your urine flowing back up to the kidneys.

 How often will I need to perform this?

 The amount of times it is necessary to drain the bladder varies from person to person.
 It can depend on how well your bladder empties and how much urine is left behind (residual urine).
 Your doctor will advise you about your individual plan.

 Will I get an infection?

-Intermittent self catheterisation is performed using a clean but non sterile technique.
-Bacteria may still enter the urine, this is called bacteruria, which is different from a urinary tract infection.
+Intermittent self-catheterisation is performed using a clean but non-sterile technique.
+Bacteria may still enter the urine, this is called bacteriuria, which is different from a urinary tract infection.
 A urinary tract infection is where the bacteria multiply and infect the bladder wall or even the kidneys, which can cause pain and fever.
 By regularly catheterising and emptying the bladder completely you will reduce the risk of developing a urinary tract infection.
 However, there is still a small risk.
 If there is a need for the periodic use of antibiotics to help prevent infection, Your doctor will advise you accordingly.